Stuart Ralston Research Group

 The Ralston group's research focuses on the pathogenesis and treatment of patients with bone and joint disease.
 In addition to conducting a wide range of research studies, the group has a strong focus on improving management of patients with bone disease.
 Professor Ralston is director of the Edinburgh Paget’s Disease Centre of Excellence (PACE) which was established by the Paget’s Association in 2015.
 The research group has also developed clinical tools for the management of patients with bone disease including the dietary calcium calculator and the osteoporosis risk benefit calculator (ORB) which allows clinicians and patients to estimate the risk of different fractures and how these might be impacted on by different treatments.
 The links to these tools are below:

 The ZiPP trial was scheduled to finish in 2020 but final study visits have been delayed due to the coronavirus pandemic.
-It is anticipated that final study visits will be completed before the end of 2021.
+The final study visits were completed in December 2021, and it is expected that the results will be published during 2022.

 Professor Ralston is also chief investigator on the Treatment of Osteogenesis Imperfecta with Teriparatide and Zoledronic acid trial (TOPaZ).
 This seeks to determine if a two-year course of Teriparatide followed by a single infusion of Zoledronic acid is superior to standard care in reducing the risk of fracture in osteogenesis imperfecta.
 More details are at the ISRCTN website: https://www.isrctn.com/ISRCTN15313991 This study has also been negatively impacted by the pandemic but is currently ongoing and has 261 recruits in follow up.
 New sites have just been initiated in Paris and Amsterdam.